I know you think you heard what you thought I said, but I think what you heard is not what I thought I said.

 I have been a writer my entire life.
 Whether it’s fiction or non-fiction, journalism or essays, I’ve enjoyed the craft of writing.
 Or rather, I’ve enjoyed having written, because I don’t think anyone truly enjoys writing.

-For the last 20 years, I’ve directed the editorial content for trade media in the residential construction industry, serving both the home builder and remodeler audiences.
-I have loved doing that, but most of what I loved about those efforts was the communication – the writing and the working together as a team to deliver a specific message and strategy.
-I still serve that audience through my content management services at Deep Brook Media, and still hold an abiding passion for those industries.
+For the last 25 years, I’ve directed the editorial content for trade media in the construction industry, serving both the design and contractor audiences.
+I have loved doing that, but most of what I loved about those efforts was the communication—the writing and the working together as a team to deliver a specific message and strategy.
+I still serve that audience through my roles as editorial director at Modern Trade Communications and my content management services at Deep Brook Media.
+And I still hold an abiding passion for those industries.